 The foundations were commenced in the summer by Edward Reddin, of 43 Bankside, whose tender came in at £30 less than Locke & Nesham.
 Eventually, on May 13th1854, “Mr Chaurain (one of the Marist priests) and Mr Locke signed Spitalfields agreement.”

 It is not clear when the foundation stone was laid but we do know that Mr Chaurain asked, on May 18th, “to have the laying of the first stone postponed for the present.”
 Work had definitely begun by the autumn, and the church was officially opened on September 8th 1855.
 The final bill brought the total cost to £11,351-12s-2d.
 William Farmer spent 86 days on the carvings at Spitalfields.

 “The Church of St Anne, Spitalfields, by Mr Blount, is an excellent example of the Early English architecture of the later period.
 The nave and a temporary apse only have been erected, but the design embraces a copious chancel for the community, a central tower, spire and transepts, the foundations of which are already made.
 The nave and side aisles now completed are 90 feet by 71 feet and form an admirable church, with 23 confessionals (!) entered from the aisles…… There is an appearance of extraordinary massiveness in the walls and roof….
 What would have been the west front if the nature of the site had allowed it, i.e. the front opposite the chancel, is ornamented with a large rose window, seventeen feet in diameter, several niches for statues, and four pinnacles.
 The entrance is a very richly recessed doorway.
 The pitch of the roof strikes us as flatter than is ordinarily adopted, and the architect has certainly affected the horizontal rather than the perpendicular in his enrichments.
 In this respect the style is a slight approximation to the Italian Gothic.”

 The church was later extended in 1894 this realised more of Gilbert’s original designs.
 In 2007 St Anne’s Church was the Brazilian Chaplaincy for the Westminster Diocese.

 The church hall, which was destroyed by fire on October 5th 1965, stood to the south of the church.
 Tenders were invited in April 1859, and Mr Kelly’s was accepted as contractor for £1,130.
 It opened in 1859 and, during the 1860’s, housed a secondary school for boys run by the Marist Brothers, the first of its kind in East London.
 The girls were taught by the Marist Sisters who came over from France in 1858.
 Gilbert designed a convent and school during the period 1862-63 and these were built in Hunton Court, next to Underwood Road.
-Gilbert Blount attended the official opening on June 1st 1863.
+Gilbert attended the official opening on June 1st 1863.

 Thomas Riddell was the son of Gilbert’s aunt, Elizabeth Riddell.
 It was through her, that Gilbert had become an apprentice to Anthony Salvin, after he had left the employment of Brunel.
 In the November of 1854 Gilbert went to stay with the Riddells at Felton Park in Northumberland and, whilst he was there, he took ground measurements for a new church and he started to draw plans.
 In her will of 1848, Elizabeth had left Thomas £100 towards the building of the church.
 We know from his diary that he also saw the village carpenter and had discussions with a stonemason.
 Gilbert paid a visit to Helm Moor Quarry where he inspected the stone which would be used for the construction of the church.

 This church, St Mary’s, was finally completed in 1857, after endless delays with the builders during the years 1855 and 1856.
 St Mary’s Church had beautiful stone carved corbels, gargoyles and angels.
 The altar, which cost £50, was made by William Farmer and John Hardman and Co supplied the iron safe and the tabernacle.

 This church was built to replace a small chapel which was erected in 1834.
 Fr Ambrose Courtenay had taken a two-year long leave of absence, between 1853 and 1855, to raise funds for the new church.
 He travelled around the world but spent much of his time in Australia, where he later returned during the 1860s to set up missions and schools.

 Matters were obviously resolved and the builder appointed was Mr R Wullow of Wolverhampton and the bricks and stone came from Burgess of Kidderminster.
-The first stone was laid on Whit Monday, June 1st 1857 and Gilbert travelled up from London by train for the day with N.W Hodges.
+The first stone was laid on Whit Monday, June 1st 1857, and Gilbert travelled up from London by train for the day with N.W Hodges.
 The cost of tickets was £1-19s-9d for a day return and the journey took five hours each way.
-They left London at 6.15am and returned home by 9.30pm.
+They left London at 6.15am and had returned home by 9.30pm.

-Later in the year the bishop informed Gilbert that he was “to carry out sacristy and adjoining chapel at Kidderminster.”
+Later in the year the bishop informed Gilbert that he was “to carry out (the) sacristy and adjoining chapel at Kidderminster.”
 However, relationships with the Pugins must have remained entirely amicable because Gilbert was in correspondence with Anne Powell, the eldest daughter of A.W.N.
 Pugin, who had married John Hardman Powell in 1850.
-Mrs Powell had moved to 5 Gordon Square, London in November 1856 with her children, to share the house there with her brother Edward and stepmother Jane.
+Mrs Powell had moved to 5 Gordon Square, London in November 1856 with her children, to share the house there with her brother, Edward, and stepmother, Jane.
 Her husband, John, divided his time between Birmingham and Ramsgate.
 By 1858 Edward Pugin had moved back to Ramsgate and Anne had returned to Birmingham but before their departure they held a party on February 10th and Gilbert Blount was invited.

-Work progressed, meanwhile, on St Ambrose’s Church where the bricklaying was carried out by T. Thomas of Kidderminster.
+Meanwhile, work progressed on St Ambrose’s Church where the bricklaying was carried out by T. Thomas of Kidderminster.
 During the months of April and May William Farmer, the stone mason from London, carved the main altar, font and pulpit for Kidderminster.
 The pulpit is now surrounded by mosaic and is adorned with painted figures of the evangelists Matthew, Mark, Luke and John together with Saint Peter and St Paul.
 This was erected as a memorial to Mother Augustine who was headmistress of the school from 1888 until 1910.
 John Hardman and Co supplied the door fittings and tabernacle safe, which cost £100.

-James Spencer Northcote was a convert and former Anglican clergyman, who taught at Prior Park College in Bath before moving to Birmingham with Ullathorne when he was appointed bishop there.
+James Spencer Northcote was a convert and former Anglican clergyman, who taught at Prior Park College in Bath before moving to Birmingham with Ullathorne when the latter was appointed bishop there.
 Northcote and Edgar Edmund Estcourt, who had also taught at Prior Park, both played key roles in the Diocese of Birmingham and, also, at St Mary’s College, Oscott.

-The pulpit at Kidderminster was finished on October 9th1858.
+The pulpit at Kidderminster was finished on October 9th 1858.
 Gilbert never saw the tower completed as the spire was not added until 1901.

 Inside the front cover of his diary for this year there is a set of accounts: